aerithnetzer/nvim/README.md

 Aerith Netzer's [LazyVim](https://github.com/LazyVim/LazyVim) configuration.

-Primarily to be used for Python data science development.
+Primarily to be used for Python/Web Development/LaTeX Typesetting.

 Some extensions on top of the original LazyVim configuration: